Filbosoft/order-service-lambda/Development.md

 </configuration>
 ```

-To get the nuget packages into the local feed:
+To get the Conditus packages into the local feed:
 1. Pull the repo of the nuget package you want
 2. Run `dotnet pack`
-3. Run `dotnet nuget add -s {Path/To/Local/Feed} {Path/To/NugetPackage (found in bin/Debug)}`
+3. Run `dotnet nuget push -s {Path/To/Local/Feed} {Path/To/NuGetPackage (found in bin/Debug)}`

 ## Generate user tokens
 `aws cognito-idp initiate-auth --auth-flow USER_PASSWORD_AUTH --client-id {clientId}  --auth-parameters USERNAME={username},PASSWORD="{password}"`